*This updated policy is effective as of Fall ’24 and subject to change without advanced notice.

 Step 3: Meet with either the Associate Dean of Academic and Student Affairs or Special Advisor Brandenberg

 Once the Grade Dispute Form has been filled out and submitted, we will work with the Associate Dean or special advisor Brandenberg to schedule a meeting where you can explain the circumstances surrounding the dispute.
+This meeting will be scheduled within three weeks from the date of submission.

 Step 4: Grade Dispute Committee